 I am a Computer Science and Anthropology student at the University of Illinois Urbana-Champaign.
 My interests lie in Human-Computer Interaction, specifically in designing & building interfaces to influence the behavior of individuals at a large scale, building intelligent systems that allow people to make better informed and reflective decisions, and user research to motivate the strategy of products that can support users' goals and values.
 I am also interested in software engineering, product design, cognitive science, experience research, the ethics of technology, and sustainability.

 I'm from the Bay Area, where I spent much of my life.
-I love learning, coaching, and teaching the game of basketball, writing, biking, cooking, and playing foosball.
+I love learning, coaching, and teaching the game of basketball, writing, biking, cooking, collecting(hoarding?) performance basketball shoes, and playing foosball.
 One of my favorite quotes is, “Our life is like a land journey, too even and easy and dull over long distances across the plains, too hard and painful up the steep grades; but, on the summits of the mountain, you have a magnificent view--and feel exalted--and your eyes are full of happy tears--and you want to sing--and wish you had wings!
 And then--you can't stay there, but must continue your journey--you begin climbing down the other side, so busy with your footholds that your summit experience is forgotten.”